Solution | Real Estate Pricing#

 pyproj==3.0.1

-While the project should be used as a template to build your own analysis of real estate prices, you can change the input dataset to your own data, and run the Flow as-is.
+You should use the project as a template to build your own analysis of real estate prices.
+Still, you can change the input dataset to your own data, and run the Flow as-is.
 The data initially available in this project comes from public sources.

 Input data |